 The requirements of the arbitral awards are contained in article 52 of the AAA.
-These requirements are the usual and can be summarised as follows:
+These requirements are the usual ones and can be summarised as follows:

-- The award will state its date. - Complete name or denomination of the parties and their address. - Name of the lawyer or the person who represents the parties. - Name of the arbitrators.
+- The award will state its date. - Complete name or denomination of the parties and their address.

-- The place of arbitration.
-The award will be deemed to have been made at the place specified. - Short brief regarding the claims made by the parties and means of proof to be effected. - The decision - The arbitration costs, if not decided in the arbitration agreement. - The award will state the grounds upon which it is based, except for awards delivered on agreed terms pursuant to article 51 (settlement by agreement). - All awards must be issued in writing and signed by the arbitrators. - In arbitral proceedings with more than one arbitrator, the signatures of a majority of all arbitrators or of the president will suffice, provided that the reasons for the omissions are stated. - Arbitrators may specify how they voted.
+- Names of the lawyers (or the name of the person) who represent(s) the parties. - Names of the arbitrators. - The place of arbitration.
+The award will be deemed to have been made at the place specified. - Short brief regarding the claims made by the parties and means of proof to be effected. - The decision. - The arbitration costs, if not decided in the arbitration agreement. - The award will state the grounds upon which it is based, except for awards delivered on agreed terms pursuant to article 51 (settlement by agreement). - All awards must be issued in writing and signed by the arbitrators. - In arbitral proceedings with more than one arbitrator, the signatures of a majority of all arbitrators or of the president will suffice, provided that the reasons for the omissions are stated. - Arbitrators may specify how they voted.